Saturday, July 22, 2017

 Anders Danielson Lie

-I usually wait until the end of my review to talk about the acting but I think I'll start with it this time around.
+I usually wait until the end of my review to talk about the acting, but I think I'll start with it this time around.
 In Personal Shopper, we spend the entire running time with Kristen Stewart.
 I think there are maybe five shots where she isn't in the frame.
 This performance relies on her and her only.
 As I sat and watched this film, I felt like she delivered a pretty brave performance.
-I think the tone and her character displaying a hefty amount of grief throughout, I got the same feeling with this performance as I did with Scarlett Johansson in Under The Skin and Kirsten Dunst in Melancholia.
+I think the tone and her character displaying a hefty amount of grief throughout, I got that same feeling with this performance as I did with Scarlett Johansson in Under The Skin and Kirsten Dunst in Melancholia.
 It felt like a performance where the actress bared their souls.

-I remember hearing word of mouth on the film festival circuit that Kristen Stewart was doing a Supernatural film.
+I remember hearing word of mouth on the movie festival circuit that Kristen Stewart was doing a Supernatural film.
 Early trailers of the movie didn't inspire all that much anticipation from me.
 I decided to finally sit down and watch it in the right frame of mind.
 I had a glass of wine, I was comfortable and not at all tired.
-I knew this was going to be a slow burn sort of film and wanted to watch it while I wasn't tired as I would've probably watched it over the course of two or three nights if my interest was lost in it.
+I knew this was going to be a slow burn sort of film and wanted to watch it while I wasn't tired as I would've probably watched it over the course of two or three nights if that interest was lost in it.
 I tend to do that if a movie doesn't grab my attention.

 For the most part, I thought Personal Shopper was a good movie.
 Is this movie going to change the supernatural ghost story?
-No. With the amount of badly produced and directed supernatural films, this is a cut above at least ninety percent of them.
+No. With the amount of badly produced and directed supernatural films, this is a cut above at least ninety per cent of them.
 This film feels very personal.
 Instead of going for jump scares and loud noises, this is all about mood.
 The heavy doses of grief also add a bit more depth to this story.
-I end up watching a lot of crap and I thought early on that Kristen Stewart as a medium sounded pretty silly but by the end of the film, I was sold.
+I end up watching a lot of crap, and I thought early on that Kristen Stewart as a medium sounded pretty silly but by the end of the film, I was sold.